 Synopsis: Captain America attacks the Red Skull and tries to knock the Cosmic Cube/ Tesseract out of his hand but to no avail.
-The Skull toys with Cap, causing him to flee by unleashing flames on him, then shooting shock waves from his hand, chasing our hero all around the beach as he tries to dodge them all while stones shatter all around him.
+The Skull toys with Cap, causing him to flee by using the Tesseract to unleash flames on him, then to shoot shock waves from his hand, chasing our hero all around the beach as he tries to dodge them all while stones shatter all around him.

 Cap gets too close to a tree and the Red Skull causes it to explode, showering our hero with wooden shrapnel and splinters as he protects himself with his shield.
 Taunting Captain America about the power he now possesses, the Skull uses the Cosmic Cube to enthrall everyone on Earth, from national leaders on down, forcing them all to make public affirmations of their obedience to the Red Skull.

 After that demonstration of his power the Red Skull tells Cap he will form every able-bodied man on Earth into an army.
 He will then “wish” miracle weapons into existence and arm his troops with them.
 Creating interstellar vessels with the Tesseract he will send forth armies to conquer every inhabited world in the universe now that his ambitions have no limits upon them.

 Next the Skull creates a humanoid creature out of the soil and stones nearby and has that lumbering beast attack Cap.
 The villain enjoys playing with our hero this way, like a cat with a wounded mouse.
 Eventually, when it seems that Captain America is gaining the upper hand in the battle against the humanoid, the Red Skull simply banishes the creation.

 Next he taunts Cap that he will now likewise transport HIM to another dimension, where he will never see the Earth again but will suffer by knowing the Red Skull is using it as the base for his star-spanning empire.